 7. Anna Botsford Comstock

 In 1923, the League of Women Voters named Anna Botsford Comstock one of the '12 greatest living women.'
-(Photo: Wikimedia Commons)
+(Photo: Wikimedia Commons [public domain])

 Anyone who enjoyed taking nature field trips in school owes a debt of gratitude to Anna Botsford Comstock.
 Though she is best known for her nature illustrations, Comstock also pushed for outdoor education in public schools in New York after seeing how well her students at Cornell University — where she was the institution's first female professor — responded to spending class time seeing the subjects of their study in their natural environment.